Rudder 8.2 release notes

 🔒 Security-only system update (🐧 on Linux)

 The patch campaigns for Linux gained the ability to apply only the security upgrades.
 It uses the matching package manager feature depending on the target distribution.
+This feature requires the agent in version 8.2

 Users now have three options: full system upgrade, security system upgrade, or target upgrade from a list of packages.